neoncrypto/fam_detailing/index.md

 To effectively launch our business we are offering <a href="#family-friends-service-pricing" title="Family and Friends Pricing">Family & Friends Promotional Pricing</a> for a **limited time**!

-Contribute to Sparkle Co.'s success and simultaneously help to educate Alexa and Liam on valuable life skills by simply <a href="#contact-us" title="contact us">booking an appointment</a> or <a href="#e-gift-cards" title="E-Gift Card Link">buying an E-Gift Card</a> today!
+Contribute to Sparkle Co.'s success and simultaneously help educate the helpers on valuable life skills by <a href="#contact-us" title="contact us">booking an appointment</a> or <a href="#e-gift-cards" title="E-Gift Card Link">buying an E-Gift Card</a> today!

 🎉 **Be part of the Sparkle Co. success story!**